V Kumar has been writing on Bollywood movies and music for several years, highlighting perspectives that are often missed out or ignored.

 Bhool gaya sab kuchh...yaad nahi ab kuchh.."

 JULIE (1975) was a relatively simple movie of the seventies based on premarital affair of young teenagers and its social repercussions in the conservative Indian society.
-Yet, it can be considered a cinematographic milestone because of its bold depiction of passion,melodious music and consequent popularity.
+Yet, it can be considered a cinematographic milestone in terms of its bold and sensuous depiction of love,melodious music and consequent popularity.
 The credit for this goes to the strong acting performance of two relatively unknown actors of Bollywood, Lakshmi and Vikram, as well as to the great music composed by Rajesh Roshan and excellent lyrics written by Anand Bakhshi, which together created a number that is bold, beautiful and at least a couple of decades ahead of its time.
 However, the only thing that most listeners remember about this song are the golden voices of Kishore Kumar and Lata Mangeshkar that made it an eternal classic, completely overshadowing the bold visuals and their instinctive appeal.

 Song # 3